 It all began with a name . . .

-The complex and varied life of Abd Elkader has been the object of more than a thousand books, studies, theses, etc. Here are a few titles: The Arab Who Conquered France, The Life and Times of Emir Abdel-Kader 1808-1883, by John Kiser
+The complex and varied life of Abdelkader has been the subject of more than a thousand books, studies, theses, etc. Here are a few titles:

 The Life of Abdelkader by Colonel Charles-Henry Churchill